Liam Neeson was so eager to be in the film that he signed on without having read the script.

 Warwick Davis: Davis, who played Wicket in Star Wars: Episode VI - Return of the Jedi (1983), is sitting next to Watto during the pod race scene.
 He also plays Anakin's friend Wald, a Rodian child.

-John Knoll: The visual effects supervisor at ILM plays the Naboo pilot who gets killed during the space battle with the Trade Federation.
-It happens after Ric Olié says, "The deflector shield is too strong."
+John Knoll: The visual effects supervisor at Industrial Light & Magic plays the Naboo pilot who gets killed during the space battle with the Trade Federation.
+It happens after Ric Olié says "The deflector shield is too strong."

 Rick McCallum: The producer appears on the right, in a floppy wide-brim hat, when Queen Amidala meets Senator Palpatine.